byuitechops/BYUI-Canvas-Admin-Tools/README.md

 ## Development
 ### Implementation
 If a user is logged in with their school email google account they should be able to go to the chrome extension store and it will be right there.

-### Updating, Testing, etc.
+### Updating
 This will contain features on how to work on, update, and organize the app.
 #### Adding a new button to the extension popup:
   1. Create file with desired logic within the *scripts* folder
   2. Update the **manifest.json** with that file's name, based on where it'll be used (e.g. "https://\*.instructure.com/courses/\*/quizzes" if you were only going to be running this script on the quizzes page)